 The Federal Transit Administration officially awarded TriMet $87.4 million in federal funding for the Division Transit Project on Jan.
 23, 2020.

-The project has a goal of awarding 20 percent of the design funding, and 36 percent of the construction funding to Disadvantaged Business Enterprise (DBE) firms, supporting businesses owned by people of color and women.
+The project reached its goal of awarding 20 percent of the design funding and 36 percent of the construction funding to Disadvantaged Business Enterprise (DBE) firms, supporting businesses owned by people of color and women.

 In 2020, TriMet awarded the project’s general contractor contract to Raimore Construction, a certified DBE with a 20-year work history with TriMet.
 The contract is the largest construction contract in Oregon history.